nsbgn/handalf/README.md

 force your hands to abandon the home row entirely.
 Exotic keyboards can remedy all this, but lack portability.

-Handalf is a 42-key layout scheme that works well for fancy 40% keyboards with 3 thumb keys per hand, but it *also* fits comfortably within the constraints of a laptop keyboard.
+Handalf is a 42-key layout scheme that works well for Cornes and other fancy keyboards with 3 thumb keys per hand, but it *also* fits perfectly within the constraints of a laptop keyboard.

 ![The Handalf keyboard layout on top of a Qwerty layout.](handalf.svg)

 -   **Each finger travels one key at most.** Your thumbs pick up the slack.
--   **Graceful degradation.** You can keep a consistent layout, even when you're stuck on a laptop keyboard.
+-   **Graceful degradation.** You can keep a fully consistent layout, even when you're stuck on a laptop keyboard.
--   **Easy to learn & remember.** You may be able to keep your letter keys unchanged, and all other symbols are accessible with just
+-   **Easy to learn.** Your alpha keys could be the same as what you're using now, and every other symbol is accessible with *just* the
     <kbd>AltGr</kbd> modifier.
-There is one additional layer beyond
+There is one additional layer for
-    that, for navigation keys.
-Combined with <kbd>AltGr</kbd>, you get function and media keys.
+    navigation, which can be combined with <kbd>AltGr</kbd> to get function and media keys.
 There's no need to learn it all at once:
     I've found the symbols under <kbd>AltGr</kbd> to carry the most ergonomic benefit.
--   **No homerow mods.** While typing at speed, keypresses will often overlap, which means that any attempt at assigning multiple functions to the spacebar or alpha keys must resort to timeouts.
+-   **Overloading is used sparingly.** While typing at speed, keypresses will often overlap, which means that any attempt at assigning multiple functions to the spacebar or home row must resort to timeouts.
 This introduces [visual delay][pftwp] and can cause misfires.
 You can train yourself and there are other [ways][urob] to mitigate it, but I have not made such sacrifices here.
--   **Overloading is used sparingly.** Even for non-alpha keys, overloading has the above downsides, albeit to a lesser degree.
-    Therefore, only a *single* key is given double duty, and it is done judiciously.
+Only a *single* key is given double duty, and it is chosen with caution and care.
--   **Stateless.** Modal editors are great, but only because they can provide continuous feedback about the current mode.
-Without glancing at the keyboard, the only association upon which your brain can build is tactile: the physical position of your hands.
-Therefore, the key sent to your computer will depend *only* on the keys you are currently pressing, or, at most, which keys you were pressing some fraction of a second ago.
+-   **Low mental load.** Modal editors are great, but only because they can provide continuous feedback about the current state.
+We should strive to make the keyboard a perfect interface between the brain and the computer; it shouldn't ever expect you to glance down or to
+    think: 'what was I doing again?'
+The information that remains available to your brain is tactile: the physical position of your hands.
+Therefore, the emitted keys will depend *only* on the keys you are currently pressing, and, at most, which key you were pressing some fraction of a second ago.
 -   **Complete.** When stuffing so much functionality into a cramped space, it is inevitable that some key sequences will become harder to type.
-However, our 42 keys should give access to *every* key that you might find on a tenkeyless keyboard.
-I have avoided assumptions about the software you will be running, and yet sought to find an arrangement of keys that fits within the established software ecosystems.
-All modifier combinations remain available, and they should still stack in an intuitive and consistent way.
+However, our 42 keys should give access to *every* key that you might find on a standard tenkeyless keyboard, and all modifiers should still stack in an intuitive and consistent way.
+I have avoided assumptions about the software you will be running, and yet tried to find an arrangement that makes sense within the established software ecosystems.

 Above all, the layout should *feel* good.
 Many ideals are taken into consideration, like simplicity, rolling motions, muscle memory, semantic